Do I need Supplemental Insurance?

 - Trip interruption

-- Cancellation for any reason (this is the one that is dependant on your having purchase this insurance policy within a set amount of time of having given Embark a deposit).
+- Cancellation for any reason (this is the one that is dependent on you having purchased this insurance policy within a set amount of time of having given Embark a deposit).

-By selecting the mandatory filters outlined above you’ll know you are only getting policies that provide our minimum coverage for medical evacuation, that there are no altitude restrictions and that there are no exclusions that pertain to the type of activity we are doing — usually long-distance trekking.
+By selecting the mandatory filters outlined above you’ll know you are only getting policies that conform to our minimum requirements for supplemental insurance.

 In fact, to see the absolute minimum coverage required by Embark – medical and evacuation – you can enter “0″ or other low number as the trip cost in the first part of your search.
 The fixed amounts of medical and evacuation coverage will not change, but the price will come way down – and all the percentage coverages will go to zero.